Novum Instrumentum omne: Greek

-Erasmus was not aware that the text of the New Testament had bifurcated early (into different text types) and presumed that some Greek manuscripts had been "Latinized" from the Vulgate.
+Erasmus was not aware that the Greek text of the New Testament text had multifurcated early (into different text types) and presumed that some Greek manuscripts had been "Latinized" from the Vulgate.
+By the same token, some of the errors he saw in the Vulgate actually reflect Greek transmissions he was not aware of.

 In the negative judgement of a modern Dominican scholar "As an edition of the (Greek) New Testament, his work has no critical value, even by Renaissance standards.
 But it was the text that first revealed the fact that the Vulgate, the Holy Book of the Latin Church, was not only a second-hand document but, in places, quite erroneous."

+In contrast, Andrew J. Brown judges "there is little justification for condemning Erasmus for his use of Byzantine manuscripts.
+Although the “standard” modern editions of the Greek New Testament provide many valid corrections of Erasmus’ text, some of the textual theories and assumptions underlying those editions have not been conclusively established.
+It remains possible that the text which Erasmus produced 500 years ago is, at numerous passages, better than some of the more recent editions which have attempted to replace it."

+A notable result from Erasmus' choice of Greek manuscripts was the translation in Acts 17:26 of "God hath made of one blood all nations" (e.g. Tyndale) instead of the Vulgate's "of one" (e.g. Wycliff): both have old attestation.
+The use of "one blood" became a prooftext against slavery and racial discrimination.

 Annotations and scholia

-The New Testaments included scholia: various prefaces on methodology, a list of problems in the Vulgate translation, and substantial annotations justifying the word choices.
+The New Testaments included scholia and various manifestos: various prefaces on methodology, a list of problems in the Vulgate translation, and substantial annotations justifying the word choices.

 Methodus

 One notable preface, Methodus, was expanded in the second edition, then spun out as an independent work: the "System (or Method) of True Theology" (ratio seu compendium verae theologiae, RVT): it promoted affective devotional reading where one inserts oneself into the Gospel situation as an observer of Christ's human actions and interactions, akin to the monastic Lectio Divina.
 Erasmus wrote that the “signs of profit from study” of the New Testament (RVT 1) using this method are, summarized: